 This section explains how to upgrade your cluster.
 Much of the process of upgrading an InnoDB Cluster consists of upgrading the instances in the same way as documented at Upgrading Group Replication.
 This section focuses on the additional considerations for upgrading InnoDB Cluster.
-Before starting an upgrade, you can use the MySQL Shell Section 8.1, “Upgrade Checker Utility” to verify instances are ready for the upgrade.
+Before starting an upgrade, you can use the MySQL Shell Section 11.1, “Upgrade Checker Utility” to verify instances are ready for the upgrade.

-multiple MySQL versions, for example version 5.7 and 8.0, such a
+multiple MySQL versions, for example, version 5.7 and 8.0.
+Such a

 mix is not recommended for prolonged use.
 For example, in a

 join the cluster because the

-BACKUP_ADMIN privilege becomes a
+BACKUP_ADMIN privilege becomes

-requirement.
+a requirement.
 Running a cluster with multiple versions is

 intended as a temporary situation to aid in migration from one